rossikos/koreader-to-sioyek/README.md

 ## Usage

-- set the path to Sioyek and its database files in the script
+- Set the path to Sioyek and its database files in the script
-- run with `koreader-to-sioyek.py <directory>` where directory contains the PDFs and their respective metadata.pdf.lua files
+- Run with `koreader-to-sioyek.py <directory>` where directory contains the PDFs and their respective metadata.pdf.lua files
-- to run without arguments, set KOREADER_DIRECTORY to the directory in the script
+- To run without arguments, set KOREADER_DIRECTORY to the directory in the script
+- The PDF must have been previously opened in Sioyek for the script to work